 I began doing my monthly budget videos on my YouTube channel using this spreadsheet and people wanted to be able to use the same template they saw me using so I made it available for purchase in my shop as well.

 This spreadsheet works really well with my budget binder and I love working with both of them together.
 Any time I’m working on my budget I have my spreadsheet pulled up on my computer and my budget binder open on my desk.

 Debt Snowball Calculator

 Not only is it worth every penny but it’s also a great motivator as well.
-You can literally play around with the numbers and practically watch your debt fade away…okay, not really, you still have to do the work but trust me, this debt snowball calculator makes is much more fun!
+You can literally play around with the numbers and practically watch your debt fade away…okay, not really, you still have to do the work but trust me, this debt snowball calculator makes it much more fun.